rclone/rclone/docs/content/drive.md

 Here are the command line options specific to this cloud storage system.

+#### --drive-acknowledge-abuse ####

+If downloading a file returns the error `This file has been identified as malware or spam and cannot be downloaded` with the error code `cannotDownloadAbusiveFile` then supply this flag to rclone to indicate you acknowledge the risks of downloading the file and rclone will download it anyway.

 #### --drive-auth-owner-only ####

 Only consider files owned by the authenticated user.